 Don’t forget to click on ‘Enable Editing’ once you have download the file.

 If you observe there are two sections in Grocery Budget Excel File, Grocery Total (purple) and Budget (Blue).

 The amount in Budget is 20% more than the Grocery Total, this is what I call Insured Motivation Factor (IMF).

 Insured Motivation Factor (IMF) is adding some amount of contingency to any new habit that we are introducing to our system.

-If you keep the goal too ambitious(tighter in this case), than where you are, you are faced with a higher probability of loosing interest in it all together.
+If you keep the goal too ambitious(tighter in this case), than where you are, you are faced with a higher probability of losing interest in it all together.

 You will have more success if you push your comfort zone one inch at a time.

-I suggest to leave the value at 20%, as in my case i didn’t include a lot of items, either forgotten at that time or underestimated the quantity.
+I suggest leaving the value at 20%, as in my case I didn’t include a lot of items, either forgotten at that time or underestimated the quantity.